The Board of Kibitzers

 But I do grasp the two symbols most strongly supporting her Freudian interpretation, the wet ditch and the traffic-jam...
 A vagina seen as "the gutter", sex as literally dirty!
 And cars as male "drive", jammed in my case--too many cars equals desperation, overeagerness, or too many conflicting drives at once?
 "Ambition, anger, sex, all blocking each other from fulfillment!
 I'm not sure about the details, but other dreams suggest you fear competition and greed and being pushy--pushing for sex becomes a problem.
 And let's not forget body-hatred."

 "Both symbols warn of environmental illness.
-My move out of the Si Valley smog into the City fog, my reluctance to work, to date, to do much of anything, is learned survival behavior.
+Moving out of Silicon Valley's smog into the City fog, and my reluctance to work, to date, to do much of anything, is learned survival behavior.
 Physical survival trumps emotional health!
-I think my dreams are emphasizing EI because... as a therapist you naturally see lots of neurosis and not much EI, but it's the key to understanding me--and so ingrained as a survival regimen that I forget how different you all are, forget it needs constant mention."
+I think my dreams are emphasizing environmental illness because as a therapist you naturally see lots of neurosis and not much EI, but it's the key to understanding me--and so ingrained as a survival regimen that I forget how different you all are, forget it needs constant mention."

 And as we walk and talk, discussing the dream, the horns of gridlock hell are honking around us.
 And by the roadside is a ditch, filled with the oily runoff: smog in solution.